 In order to receive credit:

-set!or any another Scheme procedures that perform side effects.
+set!or any another Racket procedures that perform side effects.

 doto write any program below.